9 Things to Consider Before Working in a Skilled Nursing Facility (SNF)

 It’s not uncommon to see facilities with contracted for-profit rehab companies with productivity requirements of 85%-90% for OTRs and 95-100% for COTAs.
 These are unrealistic expectations given the amount of paperwork therapists have, plus any typical day to day tasks that are non-billable, like talking with staff, doctors, helping another patient out, etc. Not to mention being able to actually take bathroom breaks.

-To stay sane, I recommend looking for an ethical SNF or company with productivity standards of no more than 80% for OTRs and 85% for COTAs.
+To keep yourself sane and not completely overwhelmed, I recommend looking for an ethical SNF or subacute rehab company with productivity standards of no more than 80% for OTRs and 85% for COTAs.
 These positions may be hard to come by, but they do exist!
 If the expectation is considerably higher than this, beware!

 2. If you’re a new grad, will you have a mentor?